Pompiliu Stoica

-Pompiliu Sorin Stoica (/ro/; born 10 September 1976) is a Romanian former footballer and currently a manager.
+Pompiliu Sorin Stoica (/ro/; born 10 September 1976) is a Romanian football manager and former player.

 Playing career

 Club

 Stoica started his senior career at hometown club Gloria Buzău, and went on to represent Astra Ploiești, Steaua București and Petrolul Ploiești in his country.
 He also had three stints abroad, of which two in Russia and one in Cyprus.

 International

 Between 2000 and 2006, Stoica earned eight caps and scored one goal for Romania at senior level.

 Managerial career

 In 2013, Stoica was appointed manager of lower league club Viitorul Buzău.

 Personal life

 Stoica's son, Ianis, is also a professional footballer.
 He followed in his father's footsteps by playing for Steaua București—now named FCSB—and Petrolul Ploiești.